IIT-LAND/reval_clustering/docs/source/index.rst

 1. Select any classification algorithm from ``sklearn`` library;
 2. Select a clustering algorithm with ``n_clusters`` parameter, i.e., choose among ``sklearn.cluster.KMeans``,
    ``sklearn.cluster.AgglomerativeClustering``, ``sklearn.cluster.SpectralClustering``;
-3. Perform *k*-fold cross-validation to determine the best number of clusters;
+3. Perform (repeated) *k*-fold cross-validation to determine the best number of clusters;
 4. Test the final model on an held-out dataset.

 Underlying mathematics can be found in (Lange et al., 2004), whereas code can be found on `github